emk/arduino-projects/README.md

 * `colors`: Animate the colors of a Radio Shark
   [T-1 3/4 5MM FULL COLOR LED][rgbled] in a endless, gradual RGB loop using
   the PWM output pins.
+* `ledstrip`: A horrible RadioShack [tricolor LED strip][rsledstrip].
+This code must be compiled on Windows.
+See the notes in the source.

 ### Developing Arduino code on Raspberry Pi